justinireland/VR-Puzzler/README.md

 # Introduction
 VR Puzzler is a Virtual Reality based puzzle game set in a dark dungeon.
 The viewer enters a dungeon and must solve a simple memory puzzle (similar to Simon Says) in order to exit the dungeon.
 Upon completion the user is given the option to play again.

+# About Me
+My name is [Justin Ireland](http://justinireland.com) and I developed this VR puzzle game as part of Udacity's VR Nanodegree program.
+I have been working with VR and simulation, and immersive display systems since 2004 but in the last 6 years I've been focusing more on interactive application development.

 # Development Process
 The process to develop this VR game consisted of several stages:
 * Creating wireframe sketches to depict the environment and UI layouts.